 Join us as we reinvent the Enlightenment Salon for the challenges of the 21st century!

-In order to harness the power of civic discourse, this new format features a short introduction by a leading thinker on a current challenge, and will be followed by lively, moderated group conversation at round tables.
+In order to harness the power of civic discourse, the Salon format features a short introduction exploring a formidable civic challenge, followed by lively, moderated group conversation at round tables.
 This is a participatory event; everyone is welcome and warmly encouraged to contribute.
 All RSA Salons take place in the RSA’s extraordinary Great Room - a hub of great ideas and civic action since the 18th century.